scottkuhl/awesome-winui/README.md

 * [Hinge angle sensor for Uno Platform dual-screen apps](https://blog.mzikmund.com/2020/02/hinge-angle-sensor-for-uno-platform-dual-screen-apps/) - (February 11, 2020) - Today, Uno Platform gets support for another unique aspect of the upcoming Surface devices – the hinge angle sensor, just in time for the Microsoft 365 Developer Day for dual-screen devices!
 So how does it work?

+* [Microsoft shows off how containerized apps will work in Windows 10X](https://www.zdnet.com/article/microsoft-shows-off-how-containerized-apps-will-work-in-windows-10x/#ftag=RSSbaffb68) - (February 11, 2020) - Microsoft is delivering its promised Windows 10X emulator and SDK, plus a refresh of its Android-based Duo SDK as its next milestones along its dual-screen device path.

 * [Advertising networks for UWP apps](https://blog.mzikmund.com/2020/02/advertising-networks-for-uwp-apps/) - (February 4, 2020) - Microsoft, unfortunately, threw in the proverbial towel with its Ad Monetization platform for UWP apps.
 While we are waiting for a more official and detailed statement and suggested transition path, what are the alternative advertising networks available for UWP we can use?

 * [Modern XAML Development](https://www.mrlacey.com/2020/02/modern-xaml-development-notes-from.html) - (February 4, 2020) - Today (at the time of posting) I'm talking in Stokholm about Modern XAML Development.
 Here for your simple consumption are links to all the things I talked about, demonstrated or otherwise mentioned.
 [Slides are also available](https://www.mrlacey.com/2020/02/modern-xaml-development-slides-and.html).